thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-05-testproject-vs-cloudqa-which-one-better-for-web-testing.md

 # TestProject

 I'm absolutely impressed and pleasantly delighted by the UX of TestProject.
 New users like me are onboarded smoothly.
-Except a quite "fat" **TestProject Agent** (weighing 267 MB), the installation process is a breeze.
-You can get up to speed quick.
+Except for a quite "fat" **TestProject Agent** (weighing *267 MB*), the installation process is a breeze.
+You can get up to speed quickly.

 ## Pros

 * FREE FOREVER
-* AI self healing is very smart so it helps the test run very smooth
+* AI Self-Healing is very smart so it helps the test run very smooth
 * Adaptive waits make my tests extremely stable
 * Supports XPath and CSS selector with many fallback locators